hueyyeng/simple-react-lightbox/README.md

 // Import SRLWrapper
 import {SRLWrapper} from "simple-react-lightbox";

-// Create an object with the options that we want to use const options = {
+// Create an object with the options that you want to use.
+The options are divided in 4 main objects.
+You don't need to define them all. const options = {
+  settings: {
     overlayColor: "rgb(25, 136, 124)",
+    autoplaySpeed: 1500,
+    transitionSpeed: 900,
+  },
+  buttons: {
+    backgroundColor: "#1b5245",
+    iconColor: "rgba(126, 172, 139, 0.8)",
+  },
+  caption: {
     captionColor: "#a6cfa5",
     captionFontFamily: "Raleway, sans-serif",
-  captionFontSize: "22px",
     captionFontWeight: "300",
-  captionFontStyle: "capitalize",
-  buttonsBackgroundColor: "#1b5245",
-  buttonsIconColor: "rgba(126, 172, 139, 0.8)",
-  autoplaySpeed: 1500,
-  transitionSpeed: 900,
+    captionTextTransform: "uppercase",
+  }
 };

 function MyComponent() {
   return (
     <div className="MyComponent">
+     // Simply pass the entire object in a prop called "options"
      <SRLWrapper options={options}>
         // Your images here
       </SRLWrapper>